Learning & Curriculum

 Furthermore, Year 6 engaged with a Manga Immersion Day from the School Library Association, where they learned about the history and cultural significance of Manga in Japan and the desperate plight of the Japanese people following the tsunami, in 2011, through Julian Sedgewick’s Tsunami Girl.
 Finally, our Year 6 children, who are ‘Reading Buddies,’ support children in Year 2, to develop a love of reading.
 We believe our younger pupils grow as readers when they hear a more experienced reader model fluent reading.
 Our KS2 Reading Buddies can demonstrate how fluent readers read with appropriate phrasing and intonation.
 Emergent readers benefit from hearing their Reading Buddy read with accuracy and automaticity, rather than needing to constantly sound out challenging words.
 Our Reading Buddies are role models and improve the confidence of our younger readers, whilst they are learning to read.

-The Teaching and Learning of Writing at Masefield Community Primary School
+The Teaching and Learning of Writing at Masefield Primary School

 At Masefield Primary School, it is our ambition for all children to be able to speak, read and write fluently.